 EarthLink offers internet service across 36 states with the greatest coverage in California, Texas, and New York.
 In January 2019, EarthLink was acquired by Trive Capital for a sum of $330 million.

+EarthLink is the second largest Digital Subscriber Line (DSL) internet service provider, available to an estimated 174.4 million people.
 In addition to DSL broadband, EarthLink also offers fiber internet service – known as HyperLink.
-Its fiber service is available to approximately 26.5 million people, making it the second largest provider of fiber broadband in the U.S. by coverage area.
+Its fiber service is available to approximately 26.5 million people, making it the second-largest provider of fiber broadband in the U.S. by coverage area.

 EarthLink Plans and Pricing

-Most fiber internet providers begin their offers at least up to 100 Mbps, but EarthLink HyperLink offers a 50 Mbps plan to start; this opens up fiber to customers who may not need the fastest download speeds but want better upload speeds.
+Most fiber internet providers begin their offers at least up to 100 Mbps, but EarthLink HyperLink offers a 50 Mbps plan to start.
+This offering opens up fiber to customers who may not need the fastest download speeds but want better upload speeds.

 When compared to other fiber providers, HyperLink is neither the most expensive nor the cheapest.
-However, when compared to other widely available internet types, such as cable, DSL, or satellite, HyperLink can give customers a significant discount per Mbps.
+However, when compared to other widely available internet types, such as cable, DSL, or satellite internet, HyperLink can give customers a significant discount per Mbps.

-Sorry, we're unable to confirm if EarthLink is available at this address.
+Sorry, we're unable to confirm EarthLink is available at this address.

 EarthLink is available at this address.
 Explore plans below to get started.

 First announced in 2016, “HyperLink” is the branded name of EarthLink’s current fiber internet plans.
-EarthLink HyperLink offers download and upload speeds up to 1,000 Mbps, while EarthLink’s DSL plans reach up to 100 Mbps in download speeds and up to 10 Mbps in upload speeds.
+EarthLink HyperLink offers download and upload speeds up to 1 Gbps, while EarthLink’s DSL plans reach up to 15 Mbps download speeds.